Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: Preliminary and related work

-\textbf{Stochastic neighbor embedding.} As a popular data visualization tool, SNE \cite{hinton2002stochastic} is a powerful representation learning framework designed for mapping high-dimensional data to low dimensions while preserving as much neighboring information as possible.
-The neighboring information is captured by pairwise relationships and the training process can be conceptually decomposed into the following two steps: (1) calculate the pairwise similarity matrix $\bP\in\RR^{n\times n}$ for $\cD_n$; (2) optimize features $\bz_1,\cdots,\bz_n$ such that their pairwise similarity matrix $\bQ\in\RR^{n\times n}$ matches $\bP$.
+\textbf{Stochastic neighbor embedding. } SNE \citep{hinton2002stochastic} is a powerful representation learning framework designed for visualizing high-dimensional data in low dimensions by preserving neighboring information.
+The training process can be conceptually decomposed into the following two steps: (1) calculate the pairwise similarity matrix $\bP\in\RR^{n\times n}$ for $\cD_n$; (2) optimize features $\bz_1,\cdots,\bz_n$ such that their pairwise similarity matrix $\bQ\in\RR^{n\times n}$ matches $\bP$.
 Under the general guidelines lie plentiful details.
-In \cite{hinton2002stochastic}, the pairwise similarity is modeled as conditional probabilities of $\bx_j$ being the neighbor of $\bx_i$, which is induced by a Gaussian distribution centered at $\bx_i$, i.e., when $i\ne j$,
+In \cite{hinton2002stochastic}, the pairwise similarity is modeled as conditional probabilities of $\bx_j$ being the neighbor of $\bx_i$, which is specified by a Gaussian distribution centered at $\bx_i$, i.e., when $i\ne j$,

-where $d(\cdot,\cdot)$ is some distance in $\RR^d$.
+where $\sigma_i$ is the variance of the Gaussian centered at $\bx_i$.
 Similar conditional probabilities $Q_{j|i}$'s can be defined on the feature space.
 When matching $\bQ$ to $\bP$, the measurement chosen is the KL-divergence between two conditional probabilities.
 The overall training objective for SNE is

-Significant improvements have been made to the classic SNE. \citet{im2018stochastic} generalized the KL-divergence to $f$-divergence and found that different divergences favor different types of structure. \citet{lu2019doubly} proposed to make $P$ doubly stochastic so that features are less crowded.
-Most notably, $t$-SNE \citep{van2008visualizing} modified the pairwise similarity by considering joint distribution rather than conditional, and utilizes $t$-distribution instead of Gaussian in the feature space modeling, e.g., $t=1$ yields

-In this paper, if no confusion arises, we use SNE to denote the specific work of \citet{hinton2002stochastic} and this type of methods in general interchangeably.
+Significant improvements have been made to the classic SNE. \cite{im2018stochastic} generalized the KL-divergence to $f$-divergence and found that different divergences favors different types of structure. \cite{lu2019doubly} proposed to make $P$ doubly stochastic so that features are less crowded.
+Most notably, $t$-SNE \citep{van2008visualizing} modified the pairwise similarity by considering joint distribution rather than conditional, and utilizes t-distribution instead of Gaussian in the feature space modeling. {It is worth noting that SNE belongs to a large class of methods called manifold learning \citep{Li2022NeuralMC}.
+In this work, we specifically consider SNE.} If no confusion arises, we use SNE to denote the specific work of \cite{hinton2002stochastic} and this type of methods in general interchangeably.